George Floyd protests in New Zealand: Political

 Prime Minister of New Zealand Jacinda Ardern has stated that she was "horrified" by the situation around the murder of George Floyd.
 Ardern had been criticised by local Black Lives Matter solidarity protesters for remaining silent about Floyd's murder for a week.
 Green Party of Aotearoa New Zealand politicians James Shaw and Marama Davidson both stated they believed US President Donald Trump was racist when asked by press gallery journalist about his inflammatory tweets.
 Todd Muller declined to answer the question.

 In a letter, Davidson requested that police commissioner Andrew Coster end the testing of armed officers.
 She also called for Coster to acknowledge New Zealand's challenges with racism and discrimination.
 On 9 June, Coster announced that the New Zealand Police would be scrapping their armed response teams after public feedback and consultation with community forum groups.
 However, just a day after Coster announced the Armed Response Teams would be axed, he floated the idea of arming the police with sponge bullets instead.
 Emilie Rākete, a spokesperson for the Arms Down campaign, responded by saying that sponge bullets are extremely dangerous, and will be used against Māori more than any other group if they are rolled out.

-On 1 June, Deputy Prime Minister Winston Peters criticised protesters in Auckland for violating the government's COVID-19 regulations regarding limited social gatherings.
+On 1 June, Deputy Prime Minister Winston Peters criticised protesters in Auckland for violating the New Zealand Government's COVID-19 regulations regarding limited social gatherings.

 Green MP Golriz Ghahraman stated, "The disease of state-based discrimination is not constrained to American borders.
 We must acknowledge that here in New Zealand, at every single step of the justice system, Māori face increased discrimination.
 This means that Māori experience more arrests, more prosecutions, longer jail sentences, more brutality, and deaths, than Pākehā in similar circumstances."